sa-tre/satre-specification/docs/source/pillars/supporting.md

   - Importance
 * - You should have identify areas where legal advice may be required and ensure that you have ready access to it.
   - It is likely that legal advice will be necessary for several issues around the handling of sensitive data, and managing project contracts.
-    TRE operators should have ready access to legal advice, including a way to solicit advice and carry out associated actions
+    TRE operators should have ready access to legal advice, including a way to solicit advice and carry out associated actions.
   - Recommended
 ```